LauchieHarvey/stockSimulation/README.md

 has been stable or increasing.
 This allows the simulation to mimick the effect of the stock market where it goes through periods of rallies and corrections (ups and downs).

+## Getting Started
+### 1. Download the program and run it on your device.
+- Note that this will only run on a linux operating system.
+If you are using windows, you will need to run it through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+- See the most recent version [here](https://github.com/LauchieHarvey/stockSimulation/releases)
+- Download the release version that suits you.
+### 2. Setting the programme up.
+- You will need to give the programme appropriate executable permissions for it to run.
+Once you have downloaded it, run the following command:
+`chmod +x runSim`
+### 3. Using the programme.
+- For usage information run the program without any command line arguments as such:
+`./runSim`
+This will display the necessary command line argument for the simulation to work.
+- The general format for running the programme is:
+`./runSim strategy numMonths initialStockPrice initialCashValue`

+#### Command line arguments:
+- `strategy` must be an integer (whole number)
+  - 0 = buy and hold and is currently the only available strategy.
+- `numMonths` must be an integer (whole number).
+If you want the simulation to run over a period of two years, then `numMonths` will be 24 (12 months/year x 2 years)
+- `initialStockPrice` must be a number above 0 (can be a decimal/double number)
+- `initialCashValue` is the amount of cash that the account starts with (positive number).
+It helps regulate buy and sell strategies to simulate an individual investor following the strategy.

 ### The code
 It is written in C. Runs the simulation concurrently with threading.
 Any contributions are much appreciated!